woojiahao/woojiahao/README.md

 ### Hi there 👋

-I am Jia Hao, a software developer from tiny red dot — Singapore!
-I am studying Computer Science at the National University of Singapore!
-I use various technologies but my primary focus is in backend systems — managing databases and building APIs.
+I am a software engineer from Singapore.
+I am also an undergraduate studying Computer Science at the National University of Singapore (NUS).

-My most recent projects include [chris](https://github.com/woojiahao/chris), a Pratt parser implementation for mathematical equations built with Golang and [life](https://github.com/woojiahao/life), a Conway's Game of Life visualizer built with Elixir!
+I believe in making technology accessible to others and creating software that improves the lives of others.
+I primary work along two fronts - technical writing and software engineering.
+As a writer, my goal is to make learning about new technologies and concepts easy for readers.
+As a software engineer, I am to build software that benefits others.

 ### Experiences 💼